Acid Alpha-Glucosidase, Blood Spot

 Normal results (>7.4 pmol/dried blood spot punch/hour) in properly submitted specimens are not consistent with classic Pompe disease.
 Affected individuals typically show <2.5 pmol/dried blood spot punch/hour; however, some later onset cases may show higher enzyme activity.

-Results <7.5 pmol/dried blood spot punch/hour can be followed up by molecular genetic analysis of the GAA gene (GAAMS / Pompe Disease, Full Gene Sequencing) to determine carrier or disease status.
+Results <7.5 pmol/dried blood spot punch/hour can be followed up by molecular genetic analysis of the GAA gene (GAAZ / Pompe Disease, Full Gene Analysis) to determine carrier or disease status.